sunnytano/wander_times/README.md

 # The Wander Times
 A news website for the techie wanderlust.
 The app includes two main categories, tech and travel.
 These are my two favorite topics to read online.
 I created a web app using the News API for the most up to date articles that users can favorite, save and remove.
-The app was created with a React front end and Ruby on Rails backend with the full authentication.
+The app was created with a React front end and Ruby on Rails backend with full authentication.

 ## Screenshot
 ![Landing](https://raw.githubusercontent.com/sunnytano/wander_times/master/wander_times_frontend/public/WanderTimes.png)